venkatapadma/Shopping-Cart/README.md

 # Quasar App (quasar-project)

-this is my first quasar app
+shopping-cart is developed using Vue/quasar

 ## Install the dependencies
 ```bash